Deborah Leonard Kosits, President

 Melissa Benedikt Blindow, Secretary

 Deborah Leonard Kosits, Executive Director of the New Hampshire Music Festival, has more than 30 years’ experience creating significant organization change for businesses and individual leaders as a global business HR executive and consultant.
 As President of Resonance Strategies, she works with world class companies, small businesses and nonprofits, Deb works with client groups and individuals to create practical change and get “unstuck.” has lived and worked in Hong Kong, China, the Middle East and North America, and has served major clients in South Asia and Europe.
 She holds a BA in Asian Studies and an MA in Bilingual Education, Chinese and English, from Seton Hall University.
-Passionate about cooking, music and all things Chinese, Deb lives in New Hampshire with her husband, son and two golden retrievers.
+Passionate about cooking, music and all things Chinese, Deb lives in New Hampshire with her son and two golden retrievers.

 Glen Ohlund, Director of Economic Development for the Franklin County Regional Housing and Redevelopment Authority, grew up in New England.
 Glen has served as Director of Economic Development for the Community Development Partnership (MA), Community Development Manager for TD Bank, and Northeast New England Loan and Outreach Officer for the Cooperative Fund of New England, where he remains active on the Loan Committee.
 Additional work on economic, environmental, and social justice issues shaped his dedication to sustainable development.
 He holds a Bachelor’s Degree in Business Administration and a Master’s degree in Community Economic Development from Southern New Hampshire University.
 In addition to cycling and music, Glen is firmly committed to his spring rock crop which eventually makes way for more edible items.